awsdocs/aws-systems-manager-user-guide/doc_source/session-manager.md

 ## What are the main features of Session Manager?<a name="session-manager-features"></a>
 + **Support for Windows Server, Linux and macOS managed nodes**

-  Session Manager enables you to establish secure connections to your Amazon Elastic Compute Cloud \(EC2\) instances, edge devices, and on\-premises servers and virtual machines \(VMs\)\.
+  Session Manager enables you to establish secure connections to your Amazon Elastic Compute Cloud \(EC2\) instances, edge devices, on\-premises servers, and virtual machines \(VMs\)\.
 For a list of supported operating system types, see [Setting up Session Manager](session-manager-getting-started.md)\.
 **Note**
 Session Manager support for on\-premises machines is provided for the advanced\-instances tier only\.
 For information, see [Turning on the advanced\-instances tier](systems-manager-managedinstances-advanced.md)\.
 +  **Console, CLI, and SDK access to Session Manager capabilities**